localstack/docs/content/en/tutorials/elb-load-balancing/index.md

   type: docs
 ---

-AWS Elastic Load Balancer (ELB) distributes incoming application traffic across multiple targets, such as EC2 instances, containers, IP addresses and Lambda functions.
-ELBs are either physical hardware or virtual software, which accepts incoming traffic and distributes it across multiple targets, in one or more Availability Zones.
-Using ELB, you can scale your load balancer in accordance with the traffic changes over time, to scale to the needs of your application and the majority of workloads that are running on the AWS infrastructure.
+AWS Elastic Load Balancer (ELB) distributes incoming application traffic across multiple targets, such as EC2 instances, containers, IP addresses, and Lambda functions.
+ELBs are either physical hardware or virtual software which accepts incoming traffic and distributes it across multiple targets in one or more Availability Zones.
+Using ELB, you can scale your load balancer per the traffic changes over time to scale to the needs of your application and the majority of workloads running on the AWS infrastructure.

-ELB supports, Application Load Balancer, Network Load Balancer, and Classic Load Balancer.
-Application Load Balancer (ALB) operates at the Application layer of the OSI model, and supports load balancing of applications using HTTP and HTTPS requests.
-ALB operates at request level and is majorly used in web applications, for advanced load balancing of HTTP and HTTPS traffic.
+ELB supports Application Load Balancer, Network Load Balancer, and Classic Load Balancer.
+Application Load Balancer (ALB) operates at the Application layer of the OSI model and supports load balancing of applications using HTTP and HTTPS requests.
+ALB operates at the request level and is used in web applications for advanced load balancing of HTTP and HTTPS traffic.
 Using ALB, you can register your Lambda functions as targets.
 A listener rule takes care of forwarding requests to the target group for your Lambda function, which is then invoked to process the request.

 [LocalStack Pro](https://localstack.cloud) supports the creation of ELB Application Load Balancers and configuring target groups, such as Lambda functions.
 In this tutorial, we will set up an ELB Application Load Balancer to configure Node.js Lambda functions as targets using the Serverless framework via our `Serverless-LocalStack plugin` and setup ELB endpoints to forward requests to the target group for your Lambda functions.